BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 # Day 37 – CVEs All Around!
 📅 Date: 13 July 2025
 Learnt how CVEs work in the bigger picture and dove into CVE-2023-36884.
 Wild how attackers weaponize Office files for RCE!
 Makes me want to patch everything twice.

+# Day 38 – Something Something!
+📅 Date: 14 July 2025
+Cryptography feels like magic! 🪄 Playing with CryptTool was addictive, and now AES & RSA don't look like alien math anymore.
+CVE-2024-51978 shows even “secure” encryption can betray you if not implemented right.